Progress

 2022

-• Collaborated with partners on updates to Capitalizing on the Benefits of Trees, Module 4 of the Local Government Guide to the Chesapeake Bay and produced 2-page Tree Resource Guides for each of the Bay states.
+• Collaborated with partners on updates to Capitalizing on the Benefits of Trees, Module 4 of the Local Government Guide to the Chesapeake Bay and produced two-page Tree Resource Guides for each of the Bay states.

 2021